-When selecting a trolling motor, there are two important considerations: power (thrust and voltage) and shaft size.
-Having enough power will ensure you can maneuver and propel your fishing boat at a sufficient speed.
-Having the correct shaft size will ensure your trolling motor does not cavitate and scare away fish.
+When selecting a trolling motor, there are two important considerations: thrust and shaft length.
+Having enough thrust will ensure you can maneuver and propel your fishing boat at a sufficient speed.
+Having the correct shaft length will ensure your trolling motor does not cavitate and scare away fish.

+Boat size—weight in particular—is the most important factor to consider when choosing a trolling motor.
 As a rule of thumb, a fishing boat requires 2 pounds of thrust for ever 100 pounds of weight (including equipment, gear, and passengers).
-Weather conditions like wind and current also factor into power requirements.
-If you’re going to be working against the wind or current, you’ll need a trolling motor with a little bit more thrust.

 Boat Weight | Max Boat Length (ft) | Min Thrust Level (lb of thrust) | Motor Voltage |